FunkyWonder/Euphora-Game/README.md

 # Euphora-Game
-A game made for a school project
+This is a game made in godot for a school project.
+All the code has been written in c++.\

+The game:
+[Goal of game]

+Controls:
+[Controls of game]